ewarchul/cecxx/README.md

 > [!IMPORTANT]
 > This is pre-alpha stage software.
-Only CEC BC-SOP 2017 is supported.
+Only CEC BC-SOP 2014 & CEC BC-SOP 2017 are supported.
 See [below table](#supported-benchmarks) for supported
 > benchmarks.